 Trusted for higher standard stroke care

 ProHealth Waukesha Memorial Hospital and ProHealth Oconomowoc Memorial Hospital are both designated as Primary Stroke Centers by the Joint Commission and have repeatedly received the Get with the Guidelines Gold Plus Performance and Quality Award from the American Stroke Association.
-The award, which recognizes ProHealth Care's commitment and success in implementing a higher standard of stroke care, has been received seven consecutive years at Waukesha Memorial Hospital and six consecutive years at Oconomowoc Memorial Hospital.
+The award, which recognizes ProHealth Care's commitment and success in implementing a higher standard of stroke care, has been received 10 consecutive years at Waukesha Memorial and nine consecutive years at Oconomowoc Memorial.

 ProHealth Care also has specially trained staff to perform mechanical thrombectomy, a procedure that uses a catheter to extract cerebral blood clots.
 This method can remove a clot in a short period of time, reducing the risk of brain damage due to stroke.

 In cases where treatment with IV TPA (clot-busting medication) is an option, our patients are receiving it more quickly than the national goal of 60 minutes within arrival of the hospital.